kdh4646/IF_Travel_THEN_Plan_ITTP/README.md

     </kbd>
     .
 - Created setting options, which include changing background color and languages.
-- Opt for Google Maps as it offers user-friendly functions such as locating the fastest route and suggesting alternative methods to reach users' destination.
+- Opt for Google Maps, which offers user-friendly functions like locating the fastest route and suggesting alternative methods to reach users' destination.

 # 🪄 LICENSE